 Most cat owners already know that felines do not respond well to negative criticism or punishments.
 This can range anywhere from squirting with water, locking in a room by itself, shouting and even hitting.

-Punishments such as these are very likely to resort in causing your cat stress, anxiety and fear for a number of reasons: first off, they don’t know what they’ve done wrong.
-They can’t understand our social cues or etiquette ? why shouldn’t they pee on that sofa
+Punishments such as these are very likely to cause your cat stress, anxiety and fear for a number of reasons: first off, they don’t know what they’ve done wrong.
+They can’t understand our social cues or etiquette.
+Why shouldn’t they pee on that sofa?

 Cats are also very emotionally sensitive creatures, prone to anxiety in and of itself; by adding negative punishments onto their emotional load, you’re likely to only exacerbate the problem and make life miserable for the poor little soul.